DroneResponse/airsim-integration/README.md

 The `-c` flag indicates that the AirSim drone pose should be set to the gazebo typhoon_h480 gimbal camera pose.
 This will pose the camera in line with the camera pose in gazebo.

+The `-r` flag will artificially override and remove any gimbal camera roll.

 No flag will set the drone pose to the gazebo drone's pose.